 We have mastered the process of decarboxylation thousands of years ago when man first started making bronze and iron weapons.

-Sure, we didn’t understand or know it was happening at the time, but we didn’t have to know that for it to happen.
+Sure, we didn’t understand or know the chemistry behind it at that time, but we didn’t have to know it for it to happen.
 When you stop to think about it, that is the true magic of science — you don’t need to know what is happening or how something is happening for it to have a massive impact on mankind.

 As with any other chemical process, there are certain things that need to be done in order for the chemical components to change their structure.